 The Security Department will be responsible for filing all related missing person reports with other agencies as may be required.
 The Dean of Students, or designee, will contact appropriate college administrators and offices on a need-to-know basis.

 Simon’s Rock is committed to providing a safe educational environment for all students.
 Rape and sexual assault are criminal offenses, punishable by law, and will not be tolerated.
 Any student who has been the victim of either one of these offenses may pursue the legal remedies available to them.
 Simon’s Rock provides options for on-campus assistance to students when an incident of rape or sexual assault has occurred.
 The safety and well-being of students, both victims and students at large, are the primary concern and focus of this policy.
 Disciplinary action for individuals found to have violated this policy will be serious.
 The College educates the student community about sexual assaults and date rape through mandatory freshman orientations each fall.
-Literature on date rape education, risk reduction, and Simon’s Rock response is available through the office of student affairs and health services.
+Literature on date rape education, risk reduction, and Simon’s Rock response is available through the office of student affairs and the Wellness Center.
 If you are a victim of a sexual assault, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
 The security department strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
 An assault should be reported directly to a campus sexual assault responder.

 Sexual Assault Responders (trained faculty and staff) will be available to provide supportive services to a student who may want assistance in seeking help or in proceeding with a formal action.
-A list of responders is available in health services and counseling services offices, the office of student affairs, and the security office, as well as on the website.
+A list of responders is available in the wellness center, the office of student affairs, and the security office, as well as on the website.
 A responder will make contact with a victim at the victim’s request or upon being notified by another faculty or staff member of this request.
 Responders can provide information about resources on and off campus, as well as campus procedures for addressing rape and sexual assault.
 Throughout any College proceedings dealing with sexual assault, a complainant or person accused of rape or sexual assault may choose a responder to provide support throughout the process.
 The responder may be present during investigation interviews and may speak on behalf of the student represented.
 Responders must report a rape or sexual assault to the College official.
 Responders will receive a minimum of eight hours of training regarding sexual assault.

 A student who has been sexually assaulted by another student and wishes to pursue disciplinary procedures should contact the College official.
 He or she will respond to a complaint as soon as possible but will take no longer than 48 hours to discuss the situation and initiate a formal investigation.
 Upon being notified, the College official will provide the complainant with a list of sexual assault responders.
 The timeframe for initiating action may be extended to accommodate extenuating circumstances, such as when a complaint is made by a third party.